kizito9898/IT-Documentation/Powershell/Powershell-Absolute-Fundamentals.md

 - Aliases are good for typing faster interactively.
 ---

-# Breaking-Down a Powershell Script to
+# Breaking-Down a Powershell Script to aid my learning of Powershell automation.

+** This

 ## Loops